utap2/utap2/docs/rst/installation.rst

          -At least 8 N2 CPUs for the region us-central1.

-   These are the default quotas, and it's recommended to request more quotas for better performance.
+   These are the default quotas and it's recommended to request more quotas for better performance.
    If using more than the default quotas, adjust MAX_CPU and MAX_MEMORY optional parameters accordingly.
-   You can find information on how to request additional quotas in the Google Cloud documentation on Quotas at: https://cloud.google.com/docs/quotas#docs.
+   You can find information on how to request additional quotas in the Google Cloud documentation on quotas at: https://cloud.google.com/docs/quotas#docs.

 Install Google cloud Slurm cluster VMs
 --------------------------------------

-1. Enter google cloud shell as described in the bellow image
+1. Enter google cloud shell as described in the bellow image.

 .. image:: ../figures/google_cloud_shell.PNG

-2. Clone from our git repository the scripts for installing Google cloud slurm cluster login and controller VMs:
+2. Clone from our git repository the scripts for installing Google cloud Slurm cluster login and controller VMs:

 ::